sf-wdi-19-20/staging-modules/w1_d3_2_control_flow/challenge_solutions.md

 12. Create and log an array that is the original array in a random order.

-Note: A good algorithm is Fisher-Yates.
+	Note: A good algorithm is Fisher-Yates, which is *not* the algorithm below.
-@TODO: implement Fisher-Yates instead of this full swap.

 	```
 	var shuffledPets = [];